 The same could be said for the believer in every sphere of life.
-Regardless of the age or level of activity, we often justify our “me” time, our “down” time, but that’s the irony of it all.
+Regardless of the age or level of activity, we often justify our “me” time, our “down” time; but that’s the irony of it all.
 For the believer, our greatest rest and reward is in His Word.
 Our best “me” time is nestling up to our Abba Daddy and hearing His heart.

-I remember being so exhausted when I was the mom of young children, especially once I started homeschooling, that I didn’t think I could wake up early and function.
+I remember being so exhausted when I was the mom of young children, especially once I started homeschooling; that I didn’t think I could wake up early and function.
 And, if I stayed up late, it was to finish tasks undone during the day.
 I just needed rest!

-And, then the days would get hectic again and I would forget how life giving it was as I got back to the demands that seemed to claw at me.
+And, then the days would get hectic again, and I would forget how life-giving it was as I got back to the demands that seemed to claw at me.

-Not only does disciplining ourselves to be in God’s word and prayer refresh us, it makes us ready for the inevitable clash; for truly every believer has times when life is fraught with discouragement and pitfalls – times when, in our weariness, we are more vulnerable to temptations and less likely to be “ready to give reason for the hope that we have,” let alone be salt and light.”
+Not only does disciplining ourselves to be in God’s word and prayer refresh us, it makes us ready for the inevitable clash; for truly every believer has times when life is fraught with discouragement and pitfalls – times when, in our weariness, we are more vulnerable to temptations and less likely to be “ready to give reason for the hope that we have,” let alone “fight the good fight” or be “salt and light.”

 The more we are in God’s Word, the Bible, the more we realize that it is our very life and breath.
-It is His gift of strength for our journey, for our conflicts, and sometimes for the tediousness of the everyday when we fail to see His beauty in the grind, the revelation of His glory in the commonplace, and His call for us to be His ambassadors of grace to the soul thirsty world among whom we live and move.
+It is His gift of strength for our journey, for our conflicts, and sometimes for the tediousness of the everyday when we fail to see His beauty in the grind, the revelation of His glory in the commonplace, and His call for us to be His ambassadors of grace to the soul-thirsty world among whom we live and move.

 In Luke 10:38-42, Martha was busy doing good things; but Jesus said that Mary had chosen what was better and it would not be taken away from her.
 She was drinking in the Savior while Martha was serving and missing out on the refreshment.
 Her work of service was good, but Jesus knew that time with Him was better and was what she needed.